-Cancun’s International airport (CUN) has reopened to domestic and international flights.
-In fact, all Mexican airports are open to Americans.
+All Mexican airports are open.
 Tourists are advised that enhanced screening and cleaning procedures are in effect.
-There are also health checks at all airports, but not testing requirements.
+There are also health checks at all airports, but no testing requirements.

-Upon arrival, travellers will be subject to health screenings, including COVID-19 testing.
+Upon arrival, travellers will be subject to health screenings, including possible additional COVID-19 testing.
 You could be asked to self-quarantine for 14 days, regardless of symptoms.

 Public beaches and water activities are allowed with appropriate social distancing.

-If you’re thinking of bypassing some of these restrictions by booking an Airbnb, keep in mind that many of the same rules will apply.
+If you’re thinking of bypassing hotel restrictions by booking an Airbnb, keep in mind that many of the same rules will apply.